EnverUsta/ChattingApp/README.md

 5. Using Angular structural directives to conditionally display elements on a page
 6. Component communication from parent to child
 7. Component communication from child to parent

+## Section 6

+Implement routing in our Angular app and have an understanding of:

+1. Angular routing
+2. Adding a bootstrap theme
+3. Using Angular route guards
+4. Using a Shared Module